 Camp Lightbulb complies with regulations of the Massachusetts Department of Public Health.
 In California and New York, Camp Lightbulb complies with the relevant city and state regulations.

 To make camp happen it requires that we work with partners including the Ali Forney Center, a center for LGBT homeless youth in New York City; Waltham House / The Home for Little Wanderers, a residential program for LGBT youth in Waltham, MA; and Boston's GLASS, a program for LGBT youth.
 These organizations all help to spread the word about Camp Lightbulb and connect campers in search of a place to grow.

-Camp Lightbulb is a labor of love for Founding Director Puck Markham, who developed the project for two years before its launch.
-Puck is Dutch-American and attended the University of Amsterdam and UCLA.
-Formerly with PaineWebber and Barclays Bank, Puck lived in Los Angeles and London, and before Camp Lightbulb, he founded Community Money, an UK based social enterprise, which provided financial education to low-income families.
-Since moving from financial services, Puck has focused professionally on creating value-driven organizations and is thrilled to be managing the growth and development of Camp Lightbulb.
+Founding Director - Camp Lightbulb is a Labor of Love for Puck.
+He is Dutch-American and attended the University of Amsterdam and UCLA.
+Puck worked in Finance, with PaineWebber and Barclays Bank, in Los Angeles and London, where he founded Community Money, a social enterprise, which provided financial education to low-income families.

 "Growing up can be tough.
 Growing up LGBTQ is that much tougher.
 I wanted to create a special place that is a stepping stone in life for the younger members of my community, as they figure out who they truly are, surrounded by peers, and role models and a supportive and embracing community."